XBase++ Floating Point DTWAIN Examples

 RETURN

-In Example 1, the function DTWAIN_SetResolutionString and DTWAIN_GetResolutionString act exactly the same as DTWAIN_SetResolution and DTWAIN_GetResolution, with the lone exception being that the last parameter of the DTWAIN_xxxString() function is a string value instead of a DTWAIN_FLOAT.
+In the above example, the function DTWAIN_SetResolutionString and DTWAIN_GetResolutionString act exactly the same as DTWAIN_SetResolution and DTWAIN_GetResolution, with the lone exception being that the last parameter of the DTWAIN_xxxString() function is a string value instead of a DTWAIN_FLOAT.
 This allows XBase++ programmers to use string values instead of floating point variables that may not be compatible to Windows 64-bit types.

 Please note: There are functions named F2Bin( ) and Bin2F( ) defined for XBase++.
 However with our experience using these functions, the floating point values passed to the DTWAIN functions do not convert to proper IEEE 64-bit values that adhere to the same layout that C or C++ expects.
 Therefore it is best to have DTWAIN functions interpret the values in a safe, sure way, and that is to use the string versions of the DTWAIN functions that require floating point data. |